 Healthcare for the Homeless

 There are many causes of homelessness, including job loss and underemployment, foreclosure, domestic violence, mental illness, and substance abuse.
 FQHCs are a major source of care for homeless persons living in Louisiana.
-In 2015 alone, Louisiana health centers served over 17,000 homeless individuals (just over 5% of the overall patient population).
+In 2016 alone, Louisiana health centers served over 22,600 homeless individuals (just under 6% of the overall patient population).

 In addition to receiving grant support from the Community Health Center program, some FQHCs may receive grants under the federal Health Care for the Homeless Program to specifically focus resources on homeless people.
 Some FQHCs only receive Federal HCH grant support.